nanoc/nanoc.app/content/docs/tutorial.md

 Use a predefined helper
 -----------------------

-Writing your own functions for handling tags is not really necessary, though, as nanoc comes with a tagging helper by default.
-To enable this tagging helper, first delete `tags.rb` and create a `helper.rb` file (again, the filename doesn’t really matter) and put this inside:

-<pre title="Code snippet to be added to the lib directory"><code class="language-ruby">
+nanoc is bundled with a handful of helpers, including [a tagging helper](/docs/reference/helpers/#tagging).
+To use this tagging helper, replace the contents of <span class="filename">lib/tags.rb</span> with this:

+    #!ruby
     include Nanoc::Helpers::Tagging
-</code></pre>

 This will make all functions defined in the `Nanoc::Helpers::Tagging` module available for use.
-You can check out the [API documentation for the Tagging helper](/docs/api/Nanoc/Helpers/Tagging.html), but there is only one function we’ll use: `tags_for`.
-It’s very similar to the `tags` function we wrote before.
-Update the layout with this:

-<pre title="Code snippet to be added to the default layout"><code class="language-html">
-&lt;p>Tags: &lt;%= tags_for(@item) %>&lt;/p>
-</code></pre>

-Now compile the site again, and you’ll see that nanoc shows the tags for the page, but this time using the built-in tagging helper.

-nanoc comes with quite a few useful helpers.
-The [API documentation](/docs/api/) describes each one of them.
+Modify the layout and replace the paragraph that dispays the tags with a call to `tags_for`, which is defined in the tagging helper:

+    #!html
+    <p>Tags: <%= tags_for(@item) %></p>

+Recompile the site.
+The compiled HTML files in the <span class="filename">output/</span> directory will be the same, as expected.

 That’s it!
 ----------